friday27/backend-dev/aws/aws_note.md

   * Read replicas allow you to have a read-only copy of the production database
   * Using asynchronous replication from the primary RDS instance to the read replica
   * You can have up to 5 read replicas of any database
-  * You can have a read replicain another region
+  * You can have a read replicain in another region
   * You can promote read replicas to databases (the replication will be broken)

 ### RDS Lab